Multiprocessing for Pathway Tools

 Table of contents

-If your OS doesn’t support Pathway-Tools, you can use a docker.
-If it’s your case, look at Pathway-Tools Multiprocessing Docker.
-It is a dockerfile that will create container with Pathway-Tools, its dependancies and this package.
-You just need to give a Pathway-Tools installer as input.
+If your OS doesn’t support Pathway Tools, you can use a docker container.
+If it’s your case, look at Pathway Tools Multiprocessing Docker.
+It is a dockerfile that will create a container with Pathway Tools, its dependencies and this package.
+You just need to give a Pathway Tools installer as input.

 pip install mpwt